xma711/notebook/machine_learning/svm/README.md

 The cost of soft svm has 2 components.

 One is that it still wants to minimize the ||w|| (cost 1), which is to maximize the margin.

-Wait.. margin of what? it is not separable in this case..

-I think it is the distance between 2 hyperplanes beyond which there are supposedly no classification errors (but there are classification errors between the hyperplanes).

 If this margin is widen, in this case more points will lie on the wrong size.